 Students are always on the go, and increasingly using tablets and smartphones in order to access learning materials.
 If students aren’t able to watch video on the devices they have, they won’t be prepared for class.
 Therefore, teachers looking to record lectures for their flipped classrooms should ensure that their videos can be accessed from any device.
 Of course, that’s no small challenge considering standard video file formats change often, and many common devices don’t support every video type.

-Using a modern video platform for education enables schools to address these problems by automatically standardizing video from virtually any recording device and converting it into a file format playable on virtually any device or browser.
+A video platform is a flipped classroom technology that enables schools to address these problems by automatically standardizing video from virtually any recording device and converting it into a file format playable on virtually any device or browser.
 Additionally, a video platform can optimize video for individual delivery, automatically detecting the viewer’s device and connection, then tailoring the video stream to ensure the highest possible quality viewing experience.

 Evaluating Learning Outcomes